mak-azad/perfminer/cloudlab_setup/README.md

 ## 🧬 Step 5.
 Clone Repo to All Clients

+Update the sshhosts (updated in earlier step) to the repo (commit changes and push to remote)

 Distribute PerfMiner to all client nodes:
 ```bash
 parallel-ssh -i -h sshhosts 'git clone https://github.com/mak-azad/perfminer.git'